jafarijason/automated-trading-strategy-using-machine-learning/README.md

 4. Building, backtesting, and evaluating a trading strategy

 The skills covered in order are the following: working with docker, manipulating financial data, interpreting algorithm results, designing and evaluating a trading strategy, and producing an actionable report.
 The deliverable from each part is a Jupyter notebook (preferably on GitHub) documenting your workflow and results.
 The final milestone will be a notebook converted to html or a PDF to share the conclusions with your manager at the investment firm.
 Each section builds upon the previous and will test your skills in a different area of financial data science.
 As you go through the project, keep in mind the overall objective: to define a trading strategy that shows promising backtest results.
-The project is representative of problems solved by data scientists in the investment industry industry and utilizes very popular tools for data science in Python.
+The project is representative of problems solved by data scientists in the investment industry and utilizes very popular tools for data science in Python.

 ## Prerequisites
 The liveProject is for intermediate Python programmers who know the basics of data science.
 To begin this liveProject, you will need to be familiar with: